-Slaughter highlights: "Increasing cross-fertilization of ideas and precedents among constitutional judges around the world is gradually giving rise to increasingly visible international consensus on various issues - a consensus that, in turn, carries its own compelling weight."130 The universal recognition of human rights requires judges to take human rights into consideration in the settlement of disputes "in conformity with the principles of justice and international law," as prescribed in the preamble of the Vienna Convention on the Law of Treaties.131
+Slaughter highlights: "Increasing cross-fertilization of ideas and precedents among constitutional judges around the world is gradually giving rise to increasingly visible international consensus on various issues - a consensus that, in turn, carries its own compelling weight."
+The universal recognition of human rights requires judges to take human rights into consideration in the settlement of disputes "in conformity with the principles of justice and international law," as prescribed in the preamble of the Vienna Convention on the Law of Treaties.
+131

 Investment treaty tribunals have often referred to the decisions of other international courts for guidance.
-The Iran-U.S. Claims Tribunal has been a useful source of reference for arbitral tribunals.132 The Tribunal, which was established to resolve the political crisis between Iran and the United States in 1979, has decided inter alia claims which arose out of expropriations or other measures affecting property rights.
+The Iran-U.S. Claims Tribunal has been a useful source of reference for arbitral tribunals.
+The Tribunal, which was established to resolve the political crisis between Iran and the United States in 1979, has decided inter alia claims which arose out of expropriations or other measures affecting property rights.
 Because of the comparability of the subject matter, arbitral tribunals have referred to its case law with regard to some key issues such as regulatory expropriation.
 For instance, in Saipem v.
-Bangladesh, the Arbitral Tribunal made reference to a case of the Iran-U.S. Claims Tribunal to hold that a state can expropriate immaterial rights.133 In his Separate Opinion in the Thunderbird case, professor Wälde made reference to the Iran-US Tribunal' s practice with regard to the award of attorney costs.134
+Bangladesh, the Arbitral Tribunal made reference to a case of the Iran-U.S. Claims Tribunal to hold that a state can expropriate immaterial rights.
+In his Separate Opinion in the Thunderbird case, professor Wälde made reference to the Iran-US Tribunal's practice with regard to the award of attorney costs.

-ICSID Tribunals have extensively referred to decisions of the ICJ135 and its predecessor, the Permanent Court of International Justice.136 Indeed, public

-130. Slaughter, supra note 126, at 78.
+ICSID Tribunals have extensively referred to decisions of the ICJ135 and its predecessor, the Permanent Court of International Justice.
+136 Indeed, public reasoning, cross-fertilization evolves in something deeper resembling an emerging global jurisprudence.
+See McCrudden, supra note 104, at 393-94.